tanghaibao/goatools/README.rst

 Find GO enrichment of genes under study
 ::::::::::::::::::::::::::::::::::::::::::
-see ``find_enrichment.py`` for usage. it takes as arguments files containing:
+see ``find_enrichment.py`` for usage.
+It takes as arguments files containing:

 * gene names in a study

 * gene names in population (or other study if --compare is specified)

 * an association file that maps a gene name to a GO category.

 and can filter on the significance of erichment or purification. it can report various multiple testing corrected p-values as well as